Time for another staff meeting. Need an idea for something that engages teachers? Shakes things up a bit?

 Solution: Help educators interact compellingly.

 One idea is to consider technology.
 The days of rolling in the TV cart or pulling down the projector screen to get pulses racing are over.
-So have them BYOD and pick their favorite app to record snippets from their classroom, share within their table, and then stream to an Apple TV or Chromecast-equipped screen that the whole staff can see.
+So have them teachers use their favorite app to record snippets from their classroom, share within their table, and then stream to an Apple TV or Chromecast-equipped screen that the whole staff can see.
 Then maybe cobble together the best bits and release it to YouTube, parents, or the local community to show a weekly glimpse into your school.

 Engagement isn't magic, but after years and years of sit-and-get, many teachers are justifiably bored with it all.
 Administrators are bored as well.
 Yet somehow, we continue beating our collective heads against the same stack of bricks.
-If teachers are meeting to do work that they see as meaningful with people that they respect, the engagement won't be a concern.
+If teachers are meeting to do work that they see as meaningful with people that they respect, engagement won’t be a concern.